What is ULNAR NERVE COMPRESSION (Cubital tunnel syndromeulnar neuritis)?

 What does the operation involve?

-The operation is now typically performed under local anaesthetic through a technique that we have pioneered.
-A tight tourniquet, which is a pressure cuff, is applied to the arm above the elbow and grips the arm during the operation.
-This is uncomfortable but does not become significantly painful for at least 20 minutes, by which time surgery should be completed.
-This allows the operation to be completed in a bloodless field, maximising the chances of safe surgery.
-The nerve is decompressed.
 An incision of 3-4cm is required, just behind the bony prominence on the inner side of the elbow.
 If, at the end of the release, the nerve is tending to ride forwards a lot, this, too, can cause further problems and part of the bony prominence on the inner side of the elbow (medial epicondyle) will be removed.
 This allows the nerve to sit in a more comfortable position, reducing the chances of recurrent compression or a poor result.
 If, however, the nerve sits nicely, then this further procedure would not be undertaken as it increases the discomfort in the initial post-operative period.
 Rarely the nerve will need to be formally removed in front of the medial epicondyle (prominent bone).
 If this is required it will have been identified pre-operatively and the operation will need to be performed under a general anaesthetic, as a substantially longer incision will be required.
 At the end of the operation the wound is stitched usually with absorbable sutures.
-This operation is performed on a day case basis with the patient in and out of hospital in a morning or an afternoon.
+A supportive dressing is applied and the patient’s arm elevated.

 What are the results of the operation?

-The main aim of the operation is to prevent the symptoms becoming worse.
-This is reliable and successful in at least 85-90% of cases.
-A secondary aim, which we always hope for, is to improve the symptoms.
-This is a secondary aim as this is less reliable.
-In most patients, 70-80%, there will be some improvement in the symptoms but complete recovery is less frequent (less frequent than in carpal tunnel syndrome).
-It is not entirely clear why.
-It may be this is because the nerve is trapped further away from where the hand needs the supply or that patients typically come for surgery with more established continuous symptoms.
+The aim of the operation is primarily to prevent the condition deteriorating further with recovery a secondary aim.
+By these criteria at least 85% of patients in studies say they have a good or excellent result following this operation, with relief of the pain and no progression of their symptoms.
+In most patients there is at least partial recovery of their symptoms.
+Recovery of full nerve function is unreliable.
+This may be because the nerve is trapped further away from where the hand needs the supply or because patients typically come for surgery with more established continuous symptoms.
 It may take 2 years for the improvement in sensation, muscle bulk and strength to optimise.

 Are there any risks?

 - Recurrence – Recurrent symptoms are recorded.
 They may occur due to further deterioration in the elbow if there is an underlying problem or for reasons that are not entirely clear.
 The risk of recurrence is of the order of 2-5% in the long term.
-Often this will settle or at least improve with surgery if this does not recover fully.
+Often this will settle or at least improve with redo surgery.